-(Initially ratified at the 1993 founding meeting; revised 2006; further revision 2016)
+(Initially ratified at the 1993 founding meeting; revised 2006; further revisions 2016; 2019)

 ARTICLE I: PURPOSE AND MEMBERSHIP

 The Society for the History of Authorship, Reading and Publishing, Inc. (SHARP) is a non-profit organization serving as a global network for the promotion of teaching and research in book history.
 “Book History” is defined as the interdisciplinary study of the composition, mediation, reception, survival, and transformation of written communication in material forms, from the ancient world to the present day.

 ARTICLE II: GOVERNANCE

-Section 1: Board of Directors
+Section 1.
+Board of Directors.

 (II.1.a) Composition and Term of Office.
 The Board of Directors will consist of no fewer than twelve and no more than fifteen directors.
 Each director will normally serve for a term of four years, and the Nominating Committee will nominate a sufficient number of new directors to keep the total at 12 to 15.
-A director who has served his/her term of office may stand again, for no more than one further term.
+A director who has completed a term of office may stand again, for no more than one further term.
 A member may stand again for election after four years have elapsed since his/her most recent term.

 Section 2.
-Executive Council
+Executive Council.